Dripdrop12/ipardalis/content/blog/cc_egg_sales.md

 - Ethics
 - The impact of egg sales on the community
-- Why we choose not to sale eggs
+- Why we chose not to sell eggs

 This was a great show with 2 chameleon breeders and a top reptile veterinarian.